 US Environmental Claims Attorneys

 The release of toxic chemicals or pollutants as a result of industrial accidents or the negligence of a business can have a severe impact on the quality of life for a community and its economy.
 The effects of these environmental hazards can last many generations and can impact air, soil, and water quality.
-A class action lawsuit is often the best available means to seek justice for families, individuals and businesses harmed by environmental injuries.
+A class action lawsuit is often the best available means to seek justice for families, individuals, and businesses harmed by environmental injuries.
+If you are in a similar situation, consider contacting our environmental claim attorneys today.

 Contact us at 317-636-6481 or tell us about your issue through our contact form here on this page and speak to one of our class action lawyers about an environmental issue you are facing.